-I will be the first to admit that when it comes to being coordinated I kind of lack that “je ne sais quoi”, for some reason or another walking always tends to be a bit of challenge.
-I’ve actually lost track of the amount of times I’ve “bit it” in my lifetime, and most of these instances I was just walking in a straight line, I impress even myself sometimes.
+I will be the first to admit that when it comes to being coordinated I lack that “je ne sais quoi”, for some reason or another walking always tends to be a bit of challenge.
+I’ve actually lost track of the amount of times I’ve “bit it”, and most of these instances I was just walking in a straight line, I impress even myself sometimes.

 When I was a server a million years ago I’m pretty sure I would have a yard sale in the middle of the restaurant on a weekly basis.
 Once I even fell in front of an entire men’s hockey team having lunch, and not just once, but twice!!!!
 On their bill next to my tip they wrote; “We think you need new shoes, or possibly feet”, apparently these guys were athletes AND comedians.

-Not only did our takeout bag of food go flying through the air, but so did the leash, dog went ape shit, and I’m face first on one of the busiest streets in Toronto (don’t worry my knees broke my fall) with a group of strangers shouting: “ARE YOU OK?”
+Not only did our takeout bag of food go flying through the air, but so did the leash, dog went ape shit, and I’m face first on one of the busiest streets in Toronto (don’t worry my knees broke my fall) with a complete stranger shouting: “ARE YOU OK?”

 Ya I’m great thanks, my ego is just shattered and now I’m also deaf.